Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 • Stretched out or broken headphones

-• Books they are past the reading level for (donate to library or give to friends)
+• Books they are past the reading level (donate to library or give to friends)

 • Projects that are too difficult to store (if really special take a photo to keep)

 We use refillable water bottles year-round and they seem to accumulate during the school year.
-This is a good time for a water bottle declutter if they are taking over one of your kitchen cabinets (as mine start to do!).
-Each family member should have 1 quality water bottle they use daily and possibly a back-up.
-I prefer the same type of water bottle for everyone so they are all easy to clean together and fit nicely in a cabinet.
+This is a good time for a water bottle declutter if they are taking over one of your kitchen cabinets (as mine start to do).

 Summertime often means different types of eating and cooking (i.e., outdoor grilling).
 Having children home from school during the summer may involve a change in meal planning (especially college kids back in the house).